|Date||Gipps 21||Gipps 20||Gipps 5YA|

 This report summarises the hay market for Gippsland, Victoria.

-- It has been a good week for silage making.
-A large quantity of round and pit silage has already been made, growers are approximately halfway through their programs.
+- A large quantity of round and pit silage has already been made in the region.

-- Corn plantings may not happen in southern Gippsland this year due to these wet conditions.
+- Corn plantings may not happen in southern Gippsland this year due to the ongoing wet weather and delays in the getting pastures off.

 - Cereal hay: +/-0 ($280 to $330/tonne).
 Prices remain steady this week.